Healthy Aging – An Anti-Aging Program

 Controlling Malfunctioning Circadian Rhythm

 Melatonin is a hormone secreted by the pineal gland responsible for controlling the body clock or circadian rhythm which control our sleep/waking cycles.
 The levels of this hormone have been shown to decline with age resulting with poor sleeping patterns.
 By attempting to restore more youthful sleep patterns with melatonin we can increase slow wave sleep patterns which is where most growth hormone is released.
 By synchronising our sleep patterns we are also able to help restore optimal brain function which may retard the aging process as one theory of aging is believed to be controlled by the brain.
-In addition melatonin is being investigated to extend life spans by its potent antioxidant activity.

 Age Related Inflammation

 The aging process results in an increase of inflammatory cytokines (destructive chemicals) that contribute to many degenerative diseases such as rheumatoid arthritis, atherosclerosis, cancer, diabetes and Alzheimer’s.
 Chronic systemic inflammation is a prime reason for the developement of degenerative diseases so people suffering multiple degenerative diseases should have a cytokine blood test to see if excess levels of the cytokines TNF-a and IL-1b are present.
 If so you should supplement with 1-2g of EPA fish oils to supress these cytokines.
-Nettle leaf, DHEA and Vitamin K may also help suppress elevated levels.
+Nettle leaf and Vitamin K may also help suppress elevated levels.
 By reducing the inflammatory cytokines chronic inflammation may be prevented or reversed thus effectively treating the cause of many of these diseases.
 The regular use of natural anti-inflammatories such as curcumin, grean tea extract, Boswellia herb and ginger may help prevent age related inflammation thus preventing an array of degenerative diseases.

 As we age critical proteins are damaged by the process known as glycation.
 Glycation is a reaction between proteins and sugars which irreversibly alters the configuration of the protein.
 These altered proteins, known as advanced glycation end products (AGEs), can no longer effectively full fill their role in the body which eventually results in illness and disease.
 AGEs have been implicated in many of the diseases associated with aging, including Alzheimer’s, cancer, and heart disease.
 Carnosine is beneficial to help prevent the glycation process which is responsible for the destruction of proteins and thus another cause of the aging process.